 Blond haired and blue eyed

-The acknowledgement of cultural differences was often limited to discussions such as “those photos of very Swedish looking people won’t work in <insert various non-European countries here>” or “That page has to be in <insert local language here>”
+The acknowledgement of cultural differences was often limited to discussions such as “those photos of very Swedish looking people won’t work in

 The only times I remember culture coming close to being discussed from a web design perspective was in relation to countries where text wasn’t read from left to right.